ASSESSING KIDNEY SIZE

 detailed picture of your total kidney volume.

-An MRI or CT scan reliably measures
+An MRI or CT scan reliably measure

 kidney size to determine TKV